AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-forms-modules.md

 This instant trigger (webhook) allows you to start a scenario when a Submit action occurs on an Adobe Experience Manager Form.

->[!IMPOTRANT]
+>[!IMPORTANT]
 >
 >This module also requires configuration in Adobe Experience Manager.
-You must configure your form to send submissions to your Workfront Fusion scenario.
+After you set up this webhook, you must open Adobe Experience Manager and configure your form to send submissions to the webhook.
 >
 ><!--For instructions on the required form configuration, see insert url here-->